 In contrast, lean inventory frees up working capital, requires less storage space, reduces wastage from obsolescence, increases inventory turnover, and improves return on inventory investment.

-Reduce inventory with just in time job and purchase order generation
+Reduce inventory with demand driven job and purchase order generation

-DBA’s Time to Shipment MRP is a just in time planning system that only generates jobs and purchase orders in response to sales order ship dates.
+DBA’s Demand Driven MRP is a planning system that only generates jobs and purchase orders in response to firm order ship dates.

 This reduces inventory because stock replenishment is only triggered by actual demand.

-By contrast, older forecast driven planning methods create jobs and POs in anticipation of potential demand scenarios, which requires more inventory on hand that might not be used.
+By contrast, older forecast driven and BOM explosion planning methods create jobs and POs in anticipation of potential demand scenarios, which requires more inventory on hand that might not be used.

 Dynamic reorder points trigger supply when needed